Hair Transplants: What to Expect

 After the surgery, your scalp may be really tender.
 You may need to take pain relief medications for many days.
-Your surgeon will have you wear bandages over your scalp for at least a day or two.
+Your doctor will have you wear bandages over your scalp for at least a day or two.
 He may also recommend an antibiotic or an anti-inflammatory drug for you to take for several days.
 Many people are able to return to work 2 to 5 days after the surgery.

 Risks and Costs of Treatment